 We are witnessing a plethora of government organisations starting to deliver the agility required to enable the transformational change mandated to them.
 Multi-sourcing or disaggregation achieves the combined goals of insourcing control, lowering cost and enabling change.
 Historic England is a recent prime exemplar of this.

-Today, there are a multitude of procurement frameworks – such as technology services (RM1058) and the Digital Marketplace – that support the disaggregated approach.
-Users can now procure the component services that used to make up the monolithic, inflexible, expensive, energy sapping, single-source IT service contracts.
-With a small hint of oversimplification, you can relocate your legacy equipment into the Crown Hosting Service, buy the managed infrastructure and application support services through Technology Services, whilst providing end user services as either two components, Service Desk and End-User-Compute or as a single service, procured again through technology services or G-Cloud.
+Today, there is a multitude of procurement frameworks – such as technology services (RM1058) and the Digital Marketplace – that support the disaggregated approach.
+Users can now procure the component services that used to make up the monolithic, inflexible, expensive, energy-sapping, single-source IT service contracts.
+With a small hint of oversimplification, you can relocate your legacy equipment into the Crown Hosting Service, buy the managed infrastructure and application support services through Technology Services, whilst providing end-user services as either two components, Service Desk and End-User-Compute or as a single service, procured again through technology services or G-Cloud.
 The take-on or onboarding is then simply a matter of transition, within a few weeks or at most months.
-‘Quick wins’, immediate improvements, and more user-aligned services are now the norm, when it comes to transition outputs.
+‘Quick wins’, immediate improvements, and more user-aligned services are now the norm when it comes to transition outputs.
 The overall outcome is a set of building blocks that can flex and change as the digital transformation agenda gathers momentum and builds the new services from similarly procured standard components.

 Service integration and the service desk remain pivotal to effective disaggregation and the government’s transition agenda here.
-With recent focus on a new business-led, accreditation scheme, Service Integration should be regarded as a set of common sense management practices, much as we regard PRINCE2/PMP, ITIL and ITSM.
+With the recent focus on a new business-led, accreditation scheme, Service Integration should be regarded as a set of common-sense management practices, much as we regard PRINCE2/PMP, ITIL and ITSM.

 Not often seen as a commodity service, the service desk can also be procured as a separate component of your IT service operation, with specialist providers offering 24/7, agile capabilities with a focus on quality and user experience in line with the transformation strategy.
 Transition is easy and the immediate benefit on user productivity and morale should not be underestimated.
 We have seen this for government customers such as the National Audit Office, Parliamentary Digital Services, The Pensions Advisory Service and Historic England.